aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Kali.md

 |3|2/6|
 |4|1/6|

-However, move 1 will not be used if `Beetle`'s `hp` / `maxhp` floored is 0.9 or higher (at least 90% `hp` remaining).
+However, move 1 will not be used if `Beetle`'s [HPPercent](../../Actors%20states/HPPercent.md) is 0.9 or higher.
 If the move is selected and fails this requirement, move 2 is used instead

 ## Move 1 - Heals [Beetle](Beetle.md)
 Heals 5 `hp` to [Beetle](Beetle.md).
 No damages are dealt